danilgotvyansky/buzz-talk-infra-reference/README.md

 * Any pull request on backend repo triggers [ci_build-test.yaml](backend-repo-devops/.github/workflows/ci_build-test.yaml) which builds Docker image and runs unit tests.
 * Merging pull request on backend repo triggers [ci_build-push.yaml](backend-repo-devops/.github/workflows/ci_build-push.yaml) which builds Docker image and pushes it to the GitHub Container Registry.
-* For frontend building and pushing image is triggered manually by [ci_build-push.yaml](https://github.com/lovember26/buzzTalk-chat-front-end-2/blob/dev/.github/workflows/ci_build-push.yaml) because frontend developer said that this approach is more convenient for her.
+* For frontend building and pushing image is triggered manually by [ci_build-push.yaml](https://github.com/lovember26/buzzTalk-chat-front-end-2/blob/dev/.github/workflows/ci_build-push.yaml) because the approach was more convenient for frontend developer.
 Image is pushed to GitHub Container Registry.
 * Deploy is triggered manually and performed with the help of [deploy.yaml](.github/workflows/deploy.yaml), dynamic instance public ephemeral IP discovery, SSH requests and bash scripts used both for the [instance launch automation](#instance-template-requires-shutdown-to-edit) and deploy.
 Deploy workflow actually just runs the bash script on the machine.
 Also, you are able to use both locally generated `gloud auth access token` or service account for deployment.

 </details>